PinTogether | A Pinterest UX Case Study

 Creating the PinTogether feed, I had to choose whether I wanted to showcase the prompt or the user.

-The prominent placement of the ‘Add Pin’ button beneath the prompt feed also serves to incentivize users to create their own pins, thanks to its heightened visibility.
-So, I decided to focus on that flow as opposed to adding a pin from the navigation bar.
+Placing the ‘Add Pin’ button beneath the prompt feed encourages users to create their own pins due to its visibility.
+I decided to focus on this flow rather than adding a pin through the navigation bar.

 FINISHING TOUCHES